hunter-teacher-cert/currdev_unit_plan-data-science-analytics/README.md

 ## Lessons
 Total length: 2 Weeks

-00 - Introduction to Data / Data in our lives 9-12.CT.1 - Create a simple digital model that makes predictions of outcomes.
+00 - Introduction to Data / Data in our lives: 9-12.CT.1 - Create a simple digital model that makes predictions of outcomes.

-01 - Organizing Data
-9-12.CT.2 - Collect and evaluate data from multiple sources for use in a computational artifact.
+01 - Organizing Data: 9-12.CT.2 - Collect and evaluate data from multiple sources for use in a computational artifact.

-02 - Filtering and Scrubbing Data
-9-12.CT.3 - Refine and visualize complex data sets to tell different stories with the same data set.
+02 - Filtering and Scrubbing Data: 9-12.CT.3 - Refine and visualize complex data sets to tell different stories with the same data set.

-03 - Analyzing Data
-9-12.CT.3 - Refine and visualize complex data sets to tell different stories with the same data set.
+03 - Analyzing Data: 9-12.CT.3 - Refine and visualize complex data sets to tell different stories with the same data set.

-04 - In-depth data analysis
-9-12.CT.3 - Refine and visualize complex data sets to tell different stories with the same data set.
+04 - In-depth data analysis: 9-12.CT.3 - Refine and visualize complex data sets to tell different stories with the same data set.

 05 - Big Data Research Project

 9-12.CT.1 - Create a simple digital model that makes predictions of outcomes.
 9-12.CT.2 - Collect and evaluate data from multiple sources for use in a computational artifact.
 9-12.CT.3 - Refine and visualize complex data sets to tell different stories with the same data set.